 Chemotherapy.
 Chemotherapy is the most common treatment for non-Hodgkin lymphoma.
 It may be given by mouth or injected into a vein.
 Previously, chemotherapy treatment for HIV/AIDS-related non-Hodgkin lymphoma was given at lower doses because of the person’s weakened immune system.
 Now, with better antiretroviral treatment, patients with HIV/AIDS-related non-Hodgkin lymphoma can usually receive the same doses of drugs given to people with lymphoma who do not have HIV.

+Targeted therapy.
 For B-cell non-Hodgkin lymphoma, rituximab (Rituxan), a type of targeted therapy called a monoclonal antibody, may be used.
-A monoclonal antibody is directed against a specific protein in the cancer cells and it does not affect cells that don’t have that protein.
+A monoclonal antibody recognizes and attaches to a specific protein in the cancer cells and it does not affect cells that don’t have that protein.
 Specifically, rituximab targets B lymphocytes and is used together with chemotherapy for most patients.
 Talk with your doctor about possible side effects for a specific medication and how they can be managed.

 Radiation therapy.
 For people with HIV/AIDS-related lymphoma, radiation therapy may be given along with chemotherapy.